An agency launched to help clients with the transition to a digital and distributed workplace during COVID-19. Started by Braver in March 2020.

 If COVID-19 becomes a global pandemic, as in previous pandemics, people will want to minimize contact between people for a period of time.

-It will lead to remote work and home office quickly becoming the preferred way of working,
+It will lead to remote work and home office quickly becoming the preferred way of working, but the transition to such a workday will be difficult for many people and organizations.

 We chose this basic hypothesis both because we considered it plausible and because it contained the seeds of a business opportunity if we could help make the transition to a digital workday easier for people.